nautobot/nautobot/nautobot/docs/plugins/development.md

 By defining an object with the same identifier, a developer can modify existing objects.
 The example below shows modifying an existing tab to have a new group.

 A tab object is being created with the same identifer as an existing object using the `name` attribute.
 Then a group is being created with a weight of `150`, which means it will appear between the already defined `Circuits` and `Provider` groups.

+Weights for already existing items can be found in the nautobot source code (in `navigation.py`) or with a web session open to your nautobot instance, you can inspect an element of the navbar using the developer tools.
+Each type of element will have an attribute `data-{type}-weight`.
+The type can be `tab`, `group`, `item` or `button`.

 This pattern works for modifying all objects in the tree.
 New items can be added to groups and new buttons can be added to items.